notofonts/gujarati/fontbakery/notofonts-NotoSerifGujarati-googlefonts-report.md

  * U+02C7 CARON: try adding one of: yi, canadian-aboriginal, tifinagh
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, cherokee, coptic, tifinagh
- * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, syriac, math, malayalam, coptic, tai-le, tifinagh, canadian-aboriginal
+ * U+0307 COMBINING DOT ABOVE: try adding one of: tai-le, math, canadian-aboriginal, old-permic, malayalam, syriac, coptic, tifinagh
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
  * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: grantha, tirhuta, sharada, telugu, devanagari
+ * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: devanagari, grantha, tirhuta, telugu, sharada
- * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: grantha, tirhuta, devanagari, telugu
+ * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: tirhuta, telugu, devanagari, grantha
- * U+2010 HYPHEN: try adding one of: kaithi, kayah-li, kharoshthi, cham, lisu, sora-sompeng, syloti-nagri, sundanese, coptic, yi
+ * U+2010 HYPHEN: try adding one of: sora-sompeng, syloti-nagri, lisu, yi, kharoshthi, kayah-li, kaithi, coptic, sundanese, cham

 Or you can add the above codepoints to one of the subsets supported by the font: `gujarati`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Ensure fonts have ScriptLangTags declared on the 'meta' table. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/meta/script_lang_tags">com.google.fonts/check/meta/script_lang_tags</a>)</summary><div>